joaomalfatti/joaomalfatti/README.md

 <div>
   <h3> Currently Working :computer: </h3>
   <h6>
-    <p> My role is currently, Information and Communication Technology Advisor for the State of Rondônia at the State Superintendence of Information and Communication Technology – SETIC.</p>
-    <p> Working with administrative processes of my coordination and helping the sectors.</p>
     <p>  I'm starting to specialize in:</p>
     <ul>
       <li>Mobile Programming with React-Native and Flutter</li>